 A new Mixed Reality Remote Support application, developed by Unity Studios for Grundfos, has been rewarded the winner’s prize in the German Design Awards 2019.
-The German Design Awards, by the German Design Council, is among the most prestigious design competitions worldwide and enjoy an excellent reputation far beyond specialist circles.
+The German Design Awards, by the German Design Council, are among the most prestigious design competitions worldwide and enjoy an excellent reputation far beyond specialist circles.

 "We are on an amazing journey where we are shaping the future of collaboration.
 Together with Grundfos we are taking communication to a new level, that is not only creating value by shortening downtime and better faster troubleshooting and decisions making but is also contributing to a better climate due to less traveling.
 The award goes to our partnership and team," says Mads Troelsgaard, CEO, Unity Studios.